The Ultimate Guide to the Science of Recovery: 4 Powerful Techniques to Accelerate Healing and Boost Performance

 Determine What You Need

-• Health Status: Are you taking care of a chronic illness or recuperating from an injury?
-You should customize your rehabilitation strategy to meet your unique medical requirements.
+• Health: Are you managing a chronic illness or recovering from an injury?
+It should be tailored to your specific medical needs.

 1. After-Workout Nutrition